Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 * how low the current water level was due to the drought -- there were few meters wide bands of stones on both sides of the river and floating piers were heavily inclined to the water,
-* how hight the water levels were in 2002 and 2013 floods -- on the paths I was cycling quite a high above the river, I would still have my head underwater.
+* how high the water levels were during floods in 2002 and 2013 -- on the paths I was cycling quite a high above the river, I would still have my head underwater.

-Being amazed by the river neighberhood and not understanding German labels properly, I missed a ferry in Königsberg and continued on the right bank of the river.
+Being amazed by the river neighborhood and not understanding German labels properly, I missed a ferry in Königsberg and continued on the right bank of the river.
 I realized it was not correct when the road began to climb and changed to a